gordonforce/debian-java-development-environment/README.md

 The main playbook includes the following individual playbooks, which can also be run separately:

-- `git/playbook.yml`: Installs and configures Git
+- `git/playbook.yml`: Ensures git is installed, it will install if it already exists, and always resets the configuration
 - `gnupg/playbook.yml`: Installs and configures GnuPG for key management
 - `oh-my-zsh/playbook.yml`: Installs and configures Oh My Zsh
 - `homebrew/playbook.yml`: Installs and configures Homebrew
 - `node/playbook.yml`: Installs Node.js
-- `python/playbook.yml`: Installs Python
-- `ruby/playbook.yml`: Installs Ruby
-- `rust/playbook.yml`: Installs Rust
 - `openjdk/playbook.yml`: Installs OpenJDK and configures jenv
 - `maven/playbook.yml`: Installs and configures Maven with mvnvm
 - `gh/playbook.yml`: Installs and configures GitHub CLI